samueldamilola/Life_expectancy/ReadMe.md

 * Built Flask API

 ## Motivation
 Many factors has been noted to affect the life expectancy of countries.
-However, the significant of this factors not widely known.
-Therefore, looking extensively into these factors and how these factors can help have positive correlation and impact of life expectancy.
+However, the significant of these factors are not widely known.
+Therefore, looking extensively into these factors and how these factors can help have positive correlation and impact on life expectancy form the basis of this project.

 ## Packages Used
 **Python version:** 3.6<br>